aristidesneto/laravel-project-base/README.md

 ## Access the application

-Confirm all containers are running:
+Confirm if all containers are running:

 ```
 docker compose ps